How can I prevent new incidents from being submitted via the Answer Feedback page?

 This will still allow customers to provide Answer feedback but will prevent an incident from being created.

 For more information, refer to the 'Change the Rating Threshold' in online documentation for the version your site is running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.